TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/RoleDefinition.rst

 installed.
-System administrators usually have full access on a server level (operating system) and install, configure and maintain the base system and hosting environment, including the database server, web server, PHP, TYPO3, as well as components such as ImageMagick, etc.
+System administrators usually have full access on a server level (operating system) and install, configure and maintain the base system and hosting environment, including the database server, web server, PHP, `TYPO3`:pn:, as well as components such as ImageMagick, etc.

-System administrators are also responsible for the security of the infrastructure in general, e.g. the network, the appropriate access to the system (e.g. SSH, FTP, etc.) as well as correct permissions on a file system level.
+System administrators are also responsible for the security of the infrastructure in general, for example the network, the appropriate access to the system (for example SSH, FTP, etc.) as well as correct permissions on a file system level.

-The role of a system administrator often overlaps with a TYPO3 integrator and it happens that one person has both roles.
+The role of a system administrator often overlaps with a `TYPO3`:pn: integrator and it happens that one person has both roles.